 Recent Successes and Current Challenges

-A teacher referred a family to the CISR family liaison after Parent/Teacher Conferences.
-This single mom had just lost her job.
-The family liaison was able to gather gifts for her two children and give her a donated Fred Meyer gift card.
-The mom explained she needed help paying her utility bill in order to keep the power on.Through the new emergency fund set up by two local churches, the CISR family liaison was also able to pay a portion of her utility bill so the lights stayed on.
+A teacher referred a family to the CISR Site Coordinator after Parent/Teacher Conferences.
+During the initial conversation, the Site Coordinator found that the single mom had just lost her job and needed help paying her utility bill in order to keep the power on.
+The Site Coordinator was able to gather gifts for her two children and give her a donated Fred Meyer gift card in time for the holidays.Through the new emergency fund set up by two local churches, the CISR Site Coordinator was also able to pay a portion of her utility bill so the lights stayed on.
 When she came to pick up the gifts and check, she started crying.
-She didn't know what she would have done without the help.
-She shed tears of appreciation and relief.
+She didn't know what she would have done without the help, and the tears were of appreciation and relief.